grafana/metrictank/chaos/README.md

 and with different min-available-shards-settings.

-note, you need these containers: gaiadocker/iproute2, gaiaadm/pumba
+note, you need these containers: gaiadocker/iproute2, gaiaadm/pumba (actually for now checkout https://github.com/gaia-adm/pumba/pull/58 and build that locally)